 First, stay calm and don't criticize harshly.
 Compare the demo with the confirmed brief.
 Point out specific discrepancies based on that document.
 Request the KOL to revise according to the commitment.

-Dealing with PR crises originating from KOL
+Dealing with PR Crises Originating from KOL

-When facing a KOL \”disappearing\” right before the crucial moment, follow these steps in order of priority:
+When faced with a KOL \”disappearing\” right before the event, follow these steps in order of priority:

 - Step 3 – Handle legal and financial matters: Send a contract breach notice to the KOL, demanding refund of the deposit and compensation as per the signed terms.
 If the amount is large, be prepared to involve a lawyer.

-- Step 4 – Internal notification: Update the situation to relevant departments (Sales, Marketing) to adjust ad running plans or other supporting activities.
+- Step 4 – Internal notification: Update the situation to relevant departments (Sales, Marketing) to adjust ad plans or other supporting activities.

 Conclusion: Smart investment for KOL/KOC Booking activities

 However, as we have analyzed, this is not a playground for naivety and complacency.
-To avoid becoming a victim of no-shows or price inflation, businesses need to equip themselves with knowledge, tools, and a disciplined workflow.
-Don't let others” \”bloody\” lessons become your own due to lack of preparation.
+To avoid becoming a victim of no-shows or price inflation, businesses need knowledge, tools, and a disciplined workflow.
+Don't let others” \”bloody lessons\” become your own due to lack of preparation.

-In summary, for success, remember: Always thoroughly evaluate with data, work based on tight legal contracts, never pay 100% upfront, and always have risk management plans.
-This is the best “armor” for your budget.
+In summary, for success, remember: Always thoroughly vet with data, work based on tight legal contracts, never pay 100% upfront, and always have risk management plans.
+This is the best \“armor\” for your budget.